 Since 2012, I’ve been doing documentary work in Woodlane Village – a squatter camp in Pretoria.
 The informal settlement is home to 3000 people living in 846 shacks.
 The camp is located in the wealthy suburb of Moreleta Park and is surrounded by mansions and shopping malls.

 This project explores the complexities of social and economic inclusion in contemporary South Africa.
 Scenes of everyday life provide an intimate view of Woodlane Village: a place of promise and heartache; a place of perseverance and faith; a place where personal histories reveal complex social truths.

-Images from my documentary work in South Africa have been recognised by the News Photographers Association of Canada in the 2018 National Pictures of the Year Awards Competition.
-The photos are also winners in the photojournalism category of the PDN Photo Annual 2018.
-Additional award recognition was provided by the 2018 Prix de la Photographie, Paris (P×3), Tokyo International Foto Awards 2017 (TIFA), and the Siena International Photo Awards.
-A monograph of the images taken from 2012 to 2018 will be published by Daylight Books in April 2019 to coincide with the 25th Anniversary of South Africa’s first open election (1994).
+This work was recognised by the News Photographers Association of Canada in the 2017 National Pictures of the Year Awards Competition.
+The photos were also winners in the photojournalism category of the PDN Photo Annual 2018.
+Images and stories from this project will be published in June 2019 by Daylight Books (See the BOOK).

 Evidence of Habitation explores informal housing and homelessness in Edmonton, the provincial capital of Alberta, Canada.
 The project reveals the signs of individuals as they seek refuge in the interstitial spaces of the city.
 The photos document the physical and symbolic processes of place-making in wooded areas, ravines, alleyways, and under bridges across the four seasons.